-Housing benefit helps pensioners, those who live in supported (specified) accommodation, or those with a "severe disability premium" and who have low incomes pay their rent.
+Housing benefit helps pensioners and those who live in supported (specified) accommodation and who need to make a new claim for help with their rent.
 It is not available for mortgage repayments.

 The following affect if you can get help: